Becoming a physician would give me the opportunity to learn more while giving back to other people.

 My professors all work during the day in contract and project management, so their courses were highly relevant and up to date.

-Molly Mimier knew she needed to gain more skills to land the career that would allow her to fulfill her passion for helping others.
-Molly earned two Certificates--Project Management and Procurement and Contracts Management and spent time working in Peru as a foreign service officer helping to protect the environment.
+Molly Mimier knew she needed to acquire more skills to fulfill her passion for helping others.
+She earned two certificates--Project Management and Procurement and Contracts Management and spent time working in Peru helping to protect the environment.

 Each learner’s history and experiences affect their learning style and pace.